 5. McCormick Pure Vanilla Extract — Widely Available, Gets the Job Done

 McCormick is what most people grew up with, and it's fine.
-It has a bolder, more assertive flavor with what testers described as "rummy notes."
-It works well in chocolate recipes where vanilla plays a supporting role.
-It's not what we'd reach for in a vanilla-forward dessert, but at its price point and availability, it's a reasonable pantry staple.
+It has a bolder, more assertive flavor with what testers described as "rummy notes" — a slightly boozy quality that can be pleasant in chocolate recipes but feels a bit raw in vanilla-forward ones.

 What to Avoid: Imitation Vanilla